-Whilst having a separate mobile site might cost a small businesses a fortune when it’s not even needed.
-The advice and guidance from an agency is helpful in these situations.
+Whilst having a separate mobile site might cost a small business a fortune when it’s not even needed.
+The advice and guidance from an agency are helpful in these situations.

 Google is all about user experience and rewards websites in the SERPS for providing this for its clients.

 Don’t think the competition is keeping still either.
-In most of the niches we look at for clients, their competition are continually tweaking and updating their sites on an almost weekly basis which means they have to in order to keep up.
+In most of the niches, we look at for clients, their competition is continually tweaking and updating their sites on an almost weekly basis which means they have to in order to keep up.